Tania Schlatter headshot 2022

 I am an experienced design educator, leader, researcher, author and artist teaching and leading design curriculum development and implementation at Wheaton College in Norton, MA.
 My teaching and research investigate and apply ethical, just and pluriversal methods as a foundation for professional practice.
 Previous and ongoing research includes designing for data sharing and privacy, methods for teaching using inclusive pedagogy and use of visual design as a tool for effective communication.

 I co-founded and led the Boston UX firm Nimble Partners for over 11 years.
-Nimble provided user-centered design services for clients including Oracle, Juniper, Kayak.com, Napster, Umbra Ltd., Women Deliver, Burning Glass Technologies (now Emsi BurningGlass), CafePress.com, numerous startups and over fourteen offices and departments at MIT, including the VP for Finance, MIT Medical, The Office of Housing and the Office of Minority Development.
+Nimble provided user-centered design services for clients including Oracle, Juniper, Kayak.com, Napster, Umbra Ltd., Women Deliver, Burning Glass Technologies (now Emsi BurningGlass), CafePress.com, numerous startups and over fourteen offices and departments at MIT, including the VP for Finance, MIT Medical, The Office of Housing and the Office of Minority Education.

 I have a MDes (terminal degree) in human-centered communication design from the Institute of Design at Illinois Institute of Technology and studied designing tools for learning under professor Sharon Poggenpohl.
 I have a BFA in graphic design from Boston University.
 I was honored to study in Brissago, Switzerland with renowned designers Armin Hofmann, Paul Rand and Richard Sapper through the Yale Summer Program in Graphic Design.